-Canon 1Ds Mark III versus Canon 1D Mark II
+Canon 1Ds Mark III vs 1D Mark II

-The Canon EOS-1Ds Mark III and the Canon EOS-1D Mark II are two professional cameras that were officially introduced, respectively, in August 2007 and January 2004.
+The Canon EOS-1Ds Mark III and the Canon EOS-1D Mark II are two professional cameras that were announced, respectively, in August 2007 and January 2004.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (1Ds Mark III) and an APS-H (1D Mark II) sensor.
-The 1Ds Mark III has a resolution of 21 megapixel, whereas the 1D Mark II provides 8.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 1Ds Mark III has a resolution of 21 megapixels, whereas the 1D Mark II provides 8.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-Body comparison: Canon 1Ds Mark III vs Canon 1D Mark II
+Body comparison: Canon 1Ds Mark III vs 1D Mark II

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1D Mark II is somewhat larger (3 percent) than the Canon 1Ds Mark III.
 Moreover, the 1D Mark II is markedly heavier (11 percent) than the 1Ds Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.